Aaryav2810/DIP-HAND-GESTURE-CONTROL/README.md

 The 'trackbarr' file contains the code for adjusting the segmentation using different values of RGB .
 This file is needed to get the best combination of RGB colors according to the background environment .

+The python libraries used are : numpy, opencv, pyautogui.